muppet9010/Factorio-JD-Plays/README.md

 JD P0ober Split Factory
 ==============

-There is an unpassable divide splitting the map in half; east and west.
+There is an impassable divide splitting the map in half; east and west.
 P0ober has the west side as her home, while JD has the east side.
 - Both sides are on the same team, sharing research progress, etc.
 - When a player dies they will always respawn on their home side of the divide.
 - Underground belts can go under the divide, while power pole wires and robots can go over the divide.